McGillRocketTeam/ground-station-2019/README.md

 6. On the same page, find the little '+' button on the right of the popup window.

-7. Search for pyserial and install it
+7. Search for pyserial, matplotlib, and utm and install them